southsidedean/southsidedean/Resume-Tom-Dean.md

 ## **Summary**

 I'm a seasoned technologist, looking for direct-hire or W2 contract roles.
-I'm available on short-notice.
+I'm available on short notice.

 Top Skills: